 What is Tails?

 Tails is a portable operating system that protects against surveillance and censorship.
-It runs from a USB stick, leaves no trace on the computer, and routes all traffic through Tor.
+Tails runs from a USB stick, leaves no trace on the computer, and routes all traffic through Tor.
+It is one of the most effective privacy tools available today.

 - Amnesic: Leaves no trace—RAM wiped on shutdown